mlberkeley/blog/_posts/2018-01-10-adversarial-examples.markdown

   </div>
 </center>

 Incredibly the neural network thinks that some of the images are actually numbers with a very high confidence.
 The "3" and "5" are pretty good examples of this.
 For most of the other numbers the neural network just has very low activations for every number indicating that it is very confused.
+Looks pretty good!

 There might be something bugging you at this point.
-If we want to make an adversarial example corresponding to a five, then we want to find a $$ \vec x $$ that when fed into the neural network gives an output as close as possible to the one-hot vector representing "5".
+If we want to make an adversarial example corresponding to a five then we want to find a $$ \vec x $$ that when fed into the neural network gives an output as close as possible to the one-hot vector representing "5".
 However, why doesn’t gradient descent just find an image of a "5"?
 After all, the neural network would almost certainly believe that an image of a "5" was actually a "5" (because it _is_ actually a "5").
-I’ve thought about this for a bit and I have an idea (though somebody much smarter than I might have a better reason).
+A possible theory as to why this happens is the following:

 The space of all possible $$ 28 \times 28 $$ images is utterly massive.
-There are $$ 256^{28 \times 28} \approx 10^{1881} $$ possible different $$ 28 \times 28 $$ pixel black and white images.
+There are $$ 256^{28 \times 28} \approx 10^{1888} $$ possible different $$ 28 \times 28 $$ pixel black and white images.
 For comparison, a common estimate for the number of atoms in the observable universe is $$ 10^{80} $$.
-Taking the Buddhist view, if each atom in the universe contained another universe then we would have $$ 10^{160} $$ atoms.
-If each atom contained another universe whose atoms contained another universe and so on for about 23 times, then we would almost have reached $$ 10^{1881} $$ atoms.
+If each atom in the universe contained another universe then we would have $$ 10^{160} $$ atoms.
+If each atom contained another universe whose atoms contained another universe and so on for about 23 times, then we would _almost_ have reached $$ 10^{1888} $$ atoms.
 Basically, the number of possible images is mind-bogglingly huge.

 And out of all these photos only an essentially insignificant fraction actually look like numbers to the human eye.
-Whereas given that there are so many images, a good amount of them would look like numbers to a neural network (part of the problem is that our neural network was never trained on images that _don't_ look like numbers, so given an image that doesn't look like a number the neural network's outputs are essentially random).
-So when we set off to find something that looks like a number to a neural network, we’re much more likely to find an image that looks like noise or static than to find an image that actually looks like a number to a human just by sheer probability.
+Whereas given that there are so many images, a good amount of them would look like numbers to a neural network (part of the problem is that our neural network was never trained on images that _don't_ look like numbers, so given an image that doesn't look like a number the neural network's outputs are pretty much random).
+So when we set off to find something that looks like a number to a neural network we’re much more likely to find an image that looks like noise or static than to find an image that actually looks like a number to a human just by sheer probability.

 ### Targeted Attack